© 2016, 2017, 2018, 2019, 2020

 D.Jordan Lloyd, Director Research Laboratory of BLMRA (29)

 The process of homeworking came to an end in the US Glove Industry, after about 100 years.
-Homework continues in the UK and Germany on a small scale into the 21st century.
+Homework continues in the UK and Germany (and possibly on Shikoko island in Japan) on a small scale into the 21st century.

 Kaiser Wilhelm Institut fur Lederforschung Dresden destroyed by bombs.